 How much can OH Notaries charge for their services?

-Ohio Notaries can charge $5 per notarial act.
-A reasonable travel fee can be charged, but only if the signer and Notary agree to it in advance.
+Ohio Notaries may charge $5 per notarial act.
+A reasonable travel fee may be charged, but only if you and the signer agree to it in advance.

 What should I do if I move or change my name?